Alexandra Zhukovskaya

-Alexandra Vasilievna Zhukovskaya (11 November 1842 in Düsseldorf – 26 August 1899 in Wendischbora, Germany), was a Russian noble and lady in waiting.
+Alexandra Vasilievna Zhukovskaya, Baroness of Seggiano (11 November 1842 in Düsseldorf – 26 August 1899 in Wendischbora, Germany), was a Russian noblewoman and lady in waiting.

 Biography

-She was the daughter of Vasily Andreyevich Zhukovsky and Elizabeth von Reutern.
+She was the daughter of Vasily Andreyevich Zhukovsky and his Baltic-German wife, Elizabeth von Reutern (1821-1856).
 Her father was the illegitimate son of a landowner named Afanasi Bunin and his Turkish housekeeper Salkha.

-She was made lady-in-waiting at the Russian Imperial court.
+She was made lady-in-waiting of the empress, Maria Alexandrovna (Marie of Hesse), at the Russian Imperial court.